Health Benefits of Eating Apples in South Africa

 The Best Way to Eat Apples

 To enjoy your apples, understand their texture and choose how to eat them.
-Some apples are firmer, and others have thinner skins.
+Some apples have firmer skins, and others have thinner skins.

-The way you use them depends entirely on the type of apple.
+The way you use them depends entirely on the type of apple you use.
 Here are the uses of apples as per type:

-• Gala: The Gala apple is sensitive to health, and you can eat it raw or cut and tossed into fruit salads.
+• Gala: The Gala apple is sensitive to health.
+You can eat it raw or cut and tossed into fruit salads.

 • Fuji: The Fuji apple is sturdy and can withstand baking and roasting, making it ideal for